dxw/nhs-ei.website/README.md

 - Our ultimate aim is to have a development environment thats closer to the production environment and we should work on that ASAP

-- You local environment requirements should meet the following:
+- Your local environment requirements should meet the following:
   Python >= 3.6, but we test and run it on Python 3.8 (the app is currently not compatible with v3.9)

 - `sqlite3` we found to run tests sqlite3 --version should not be < 3.26 so you may need to upgrade it.
 On a mac run brew install sqlite